 Despite the pluses, there are some disadvantages to LASIK eye surgery:

 - LASIK is technically complex.
-Problems may occur when the doctor cuts the flap, which can permanently affect vision.
+Problems may occur when the doctor creates the flap, which can permanently affect vision.
 This is one reason to choose a surgeon who is very experienced at performing these surgeries.

 - LASIK can rarely cause a loss of "best" vision.
 Your best vision is the highest degree of vision that you achieved while wearing your contacts or eyeglasses.